gcallah/Rationalism/scapegoat/trumpscapegoat.md

 their dinner there.
 But if that respect for difference of degree breaks down at the top, then that very mimetic process that usually leads the lower ranks to defer to the upper ones instead leads them to mimetically follow their "betters" in rebelling against degree.
-And so,m in the Greek army, Achilles's rebellion against Agamemnon's command cascades "downward," as Ulysses tells
+And so, in the Greek army, Achilles's rebellion against Agamemnon's command cascades "downward," as Ulysses tells
 Agamemnon: